How to Identify Your Skin Type in 5 Easy Steps

 5. Sensitive Skin

-- Concerns: Easily irritated by products, temperature, or stress
+• Concerns: Easily reactive by products, temperature, or stress

 How to Identify Your Skin Type in 5 Simple Steps

-You don’t need a dermatologist to get started.
+You don’t need a professional evaluation to begin this simple test.
 With these five steps, you can easily figure out your skin type at home.

 Step 1: Cleanse with a Neutral Face Wash

 Start with a clean slate.
 Wash your face using a gentle, non-exfoliating cleanser.
-Avoid anything with strong active ingredients like glycolic acid or salicylic acid, and don’t apply toner, moisturizer, or serum afterward.
+Skip products with intense performance ingredients, and don’t apply toner, moisturizer, or serum afterward.

-- Tip: Rinse with lukewarm water and pat your skin dry with a clean towel.
-Do not scrub.
+• Tip: Rinse with lukewarm water and pat your skin dry with a clean towel.
+Avoid vigorous rubbing.

 Step 2: Wait and Observe